Astroua/SCIMES/README.md

 Credits
 -------

-This package was developed by:
+This package and the related paper has been written by:

+* Dario Colombo
+* Erik Rosolowsky
+* Adam Ginsburg
+* Ana Duarte-Cabral
+* Annie Hughes